ExpressApp/pybotx/docs/development/sending-data.md

     Note about using different values to send messages

     * `sync_id` is the `UUID` accosiated with the message in Express.
-For proper work, it must be always an instance of the `SyncID` class.
-You can cast an existing `UUID` to this type by passing the value to the init method.
+You should use it only in command handlers.
     * `group_chat_id` - is the `UUID` accosiated with one of the chats in Express.
-In most cases, you can use it to send messages, but you must use `sync_id` to send a file.
-However, in such cases it can be either an instance of `SyncID` or `UUID`.
+In most cases, you should use it to send messages, outside of handlers.

 ### Using `reply`